Performance Review Program for Initial Licensure (PRPIL)

 Portfolios can be submitted in either paper or electronic format.

 Paper Portfolios - Paper portfolios should be submitted in a 3-ring binder with all sections clearly delineated and labeled.
 Accompanying evidence should also be clearly labeled.
 Paper portfolios can be mailed or dropped off at the office.
 They will be mailed back to the teacher at no additional charge when the review is complete.

-Electronic Portfolios - Electronic portfolios can be created through the Class Measures website.
-After logging in, go to the E-Portfolio tab for further instructions.
-Teachers also have the option of creating an electronic portfolio on a CD/DVD/USB flash drive or using another web host available to them.
-Please note that Class Measures can only provide technical support for electronic portfolios created through the Class Measures website.
-Electronic portfolios on CD/DVD/USB flash drive will not be returned unless specifically requested.
+Electronic Portfolios - Electronic portfolios can be created on a CD/DVD/USB flash drive or using a web host.
+They will not be returned unless specifically requested.
 We recommend that teachers using a web-based portfolio keep a copy on their computer as well.